In Australia, eligible parents can access 18 weeks of Parental Leave Pay following the birth or adoption of their baby.

 The Paid Parental Leave scheme was introduced in 2011 to help working parents spend more time at home with a new baby in those vital early months.
 It is fully government-funded.

 The scheme provides eligible parents with up to 18 weeks’ of Parental Leave Pay at the National Minimum Wage.
-The amount is currently $672.60 per week before tax (correct as of May 2017).
+The amount is currently $695 a week before tax (correct as of July 2017).